Did you know?

 The capital budget strikes a strategic balance among our needs to:

-- Maintain facilities and infrastructure in an appropriate state of repair
+- Maintain critical infrastructure and amenities in a state of good repair

-Capital projects are laid out in our four-year 2019-2022 Capital Plan, but are financed each year through the annual capital budget.
+Note Capital projects and programs are laid out in our 4-year 2023-2026 Capital Plan, but are financed each year through the annual capital budget.

 By legislation, we cannot run a deficit or borrow to fund our operating budget.
 When developing our long-term financial plan, we maintain a commitment to strong financial discipline and continued management of debt to ensure that capital investments will not unduly burden the operating budget through debt servicing, operating costs, and asset lifecycle costs.

-Both Moody’s and Standard & Poor’s credit rating agencies have acknowledged our efforts by awarding us with the highest credit rating of AAA and Aaa.
+Both Moody’s and Standard & Poor’s credit rating agencies have acknowledged our efforts by awarding us with the highest credit rating of Aaa and AAA.
+Learn more about our credit ratings